-Another suburb in northern San Diego County, Solana beach, was voted one of the friendliest beach towns in California and is also one of San Diego’s best suburbs for people of all ages.
-While Solana beach is considered a coastal community, there are also hiking trails like Annie’s canyon trail.
+Another suburb in northern San Diego County, Solana Beach, was voted one of the friendliest beach towns in California and is also one of San Diego’s best suburbs for people of all ages.
+While Solana Beach is considered a coastal community, there are hiking trails like Annie’s Canyon.

-While the cost of living in Solana beach is a little higher, it compensates for the high price with low crime rates, stellar amenities, and stunning real estate.
-If you dislike the hassle of owning a vehicle, then the suburb would be perfect for you as it is a very walkable place.
+While the cost of living in Solana Beach is slightly higher, it compensates for the high price with low crime rates, stellar amenities, and stunning real estate.
+If you dislike the hassle of owning a vehicle, the suburb would be perfect for you as it is a very walkable place.

 It is also one of the top employers in the Suburb.
-Coronado is also home to high-end shopping and dining options that offer various cuisine options.
+Coronado is also home to high-end shopping and dining options with various cuisine options.
 The suburb hosts Mediterranean-style homes, unique in San Diego suburbs.
-At the same time, many veterans live in the suburb and travel from downtown San Diego.
+At the same time, many veterans live in the suburbs and travel from downtown San Diego.

 Boasting some of the best beaches in the city, travelers can enjoy plenty of water sports, fishing, and boating, or if you are not a water baby, you can walk along the coast.